Russia strikes Kyiv, multiple Ukrainian cities; many dead

 Amid the onslaught, Zelenskyy said on his Telegram account that Russia is “trying to destroy us and wipe us off the face of the earth.”

-“Please do not leave (bomb) shelters,” he wrote.
-“Let’s hold on and be strong.”
+In an ominous move, Belarusian President Alexander Lukashenko announced Monday that he and Putin have agreed to deploy a joint “regional grouping of troops” amid the escalation of fighting in Ukraine.
+He offered no details as to where the grouping will be deployed, when and what for.

+Lukashenko repeated his claims that Ukraine is plotting an attack on Belarus, sparking fears the stage is being set for preemptive action by Minsk.

-Sabra Ayres in Kyiv, Ukraine, and Justin Spike and Yesica Fisch in Dnipro, Ukraine, contributed to this story.
+Sabra Ayres in Kyiv, Vasilisa Stepanenko in Kharkiv, and Justin Spike and Yesica Fisch in Dnipro, contributed to this story.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine